tracespace/gerber-to-svg/packages/gerber-plotter/API.md

 {type: 'polarity', polarity: POLARITY, box: [X_MIN, Y_MIN, X_MAX, Y_MAX]}
 ```

-### layer repeat objects
+### block repeat objects

-A layer repeat object means all following objects will be repeated at `offsets`.
-For example, if a circle pad is flashed at (0, 0) and `offsets = [[1, 0], [0, 1], [1, 1]]`, that circle pad should appear at (0, 0), (1, 0), (0, 1), and (1, 1).
-Like the layer polarity object, the layer repeat object includes the current image's bounding box.
-The repeat is in effect until another repeat object is pushed.
+A block repeat object means all following objects will be gathered in a block, and that block will be repeated at `offsets`.
+The block is repeated upon receipt of a new repeat object or the end of the file.
+For example, if a repeat command with `offsets = [[0, 1], [1, 0], [1, 1]]` is received, then a circle pad is flashed at (0, 0), and then the file ends, the image will have a circle at (0, 0), (0, 1), (1, 0), and (1, 1).
+Like the layer polarity object, the block repeat object includes the current image's bounding box.
 A repeat object with a zero-length `offsets` array means repeating has been turned off.

-Note that, according to the Gerber specification, if a clearing image appears in a repeated block and overlaps a previous block, it will clear the image in both blocks.
+Note that a block may contain multiple polarities, and according to the Gerber specification, if a clearing image appears in a repeated block and overlaps a previous block, it will clear the image in both blocks.

 ``` javascript
 {type: 'repeat', offsets: [OFFSET_LOCATIONS...], box: [X_MIN, Y_MIN, X_MAX, Y_MAX]}